 EMI Health is pleased to offer dental plans in Utah’s Federal Health

-Insurance Marketplace for Individuals.
+Insurance Marketplace for Individuals and the Small Business Health Options Program (SHOP).
 The information below outlines some

 important aspects of the EMI Health plans.
 Enrollees will receive a formal